Abbotsford, Victoria: Housing

 Like many of Melbourne's inner suburbs, there are few detached houses in Abbotsford.
 Residential streets are often narrow, and some streets are leafy.
-A large proportion of houses in Abbotsford are subject to Heritage overlay provisions, which protect their heritage value.
+A large proportion of houses in Abbotsford are subject to heritage overlay provisions, which protect their heritage value.
 The older residential sections consist mostly of working class single-storey Victorian terrace houses.
 Some double-storey terraces are found along the railway line and off the tram line on Victoria Street.
-Unlike the terraces in the wealthier suburbs of the City, many in Abbotsford remain in a state of disrepair and few have been renovated.
-Among the notable ones are terraces in Charles Street, and the identical pair of Dorothy and Winniefred terraces in Lulie Street, which are listed on the Victorian Heritage Register.
+Many terrace houses in Abbotsford remain in a state of disrepair although renovations have steadily increased as the suburb has gentrified.
+Notable examples are terraces in Charles Street, and the identical pair of Dorothy and Winniefred terraces in Lulie Street, which are listed on the Victorian Heritage Register.
 In recent years, many previous industrial and commercial sites have been redeveloped as housing, including sites along the Yarra River and the Denton Mills hat factory.

 Commercial and industrial

-Abbotsford is a prominent early industrial area and as a result, there are several outstanding examples of industrial buildings.
+As a prominent early industrial area, Abbotsford has various outstanding examples of industrial architecture.
 The most prominent is Denton Hat Mills, a large turn of the century industrial complex designed by architect William Pitt in polychrome brick in 1888.
-It was the home to Brush Fabrics until 2004, when plans for conversion to apartments were implemented.
-Work on the conversion began in mid-2007 and was completed in December 2009.
+It was the home to Brush Fabrics until 2004, then converted to apartments between 2007 and 2009.

 One of the suburb's most prominent hotels is the Carringbush Hotel.
 It was built in 1889 and was originally named the Friendly Societies Hotel.
-Others prominent hotels include the Park Hotel, Retreat Hotel, Yarra Hotel and Yorkshire Stingo Hotel.
+Others prominent hotels include the Park Hotel, Yarra Hotel and Yorkshire Stingo Hotel.
+The Retreat Hotel on Nicholson St was the filming location for the Australian drama series The Sullivans (1976–1983).